 I have been researching the interaction of the gut microbiome with Covid-19 since the start of the pandemic.
-Now that concrete information is available, I am incorporating this information into my CORONAVIRUS GUIDE, which I update periodically, but I believe the information is so important that I am posting it as a separate document, for people in a hurry.
+Now that concrete information is available, I am incorporating this information into my CORONAVIRUS GUIDE, which I update periodically, but I believe the information is so important that I am posting it as a separate document.

 The science is complex, but it leads to specific recommended actions, which come at the end of this section.